junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean tries to move his eyes around, looking for him, but the view only makes his mind dizzy.

 "Don't look back, please."
 Cas's voice turns into an anxious warning, coming from behind him.
 Dean doesn't have a body to turn around.
 He can't see him, but somehow, he thinks, he can sense that weight of existence looming over.
 Like the weight of wings are wrapped around him.
-And he knows instantly, it is Cas, right there behind him, just out of his view.
+And he knows instantly, with one hundred percent certainty, it is Cas, right there behind him, just out of his view.

 "You shouldn't come any closer, you shouldn't even come here at all, Dean."
 Cas's voice tired and uneasy, over the back of his head.
 "My form here can hurt you, just by existing in the same plane.
 I don't want to make the same mistake as the one with Pamela Barnes again."